Michigan State informs coach Mel Tucker it intends to fire him amid sexual harassment investigation

 In the statement, athletic director Alan Haller says Tucker has seven calendar days to respond "and present reasons to me and the interim president as to why he should not be terminated."

+"This action does not conclude the ongoing Office for Civil Rights case; that rigorous process will continue," Haller said.

-MSU Athletics sent a letter to Tucker and said the contract could be terminated early if the coach "engages in any conduct which constitutes moral turpitude or which, in the university's reasonable judgment, would tend to bring public disrespect, contempt or ridicule upon the university."
+MSU Athletics sent a letter to the third-year coach and said the contract could be terminated early if the coach "engages in any conduct which constitutes moral turpitude or which, in the university's reasonable judgment, would tend to bring public disrespect, contempt or ridicule upon the university."

-If fired, the university would not have to pay the third-year coach what's remaining of his $95 million, 10-year contract.
+If fired, the university would not have to pay Tucker what's remaining of his $95 million, 10-year contract.

 Read the full letter from MSU below: